 Collaborators

-As a centre, we collaborate with scientists in other leading universities, charity and patient advocate groups, hospital trusts, and industry leaders across the UK and Europe.
+We also collaborate with other leading universities, charities, patient advocate groups, hospital trusts, and industry leaders across the UK and Europe.
 We work closely with these groups on a range of projects to deliver pioneering research and tangible outcomes that positively impact our society.

 Funders